Instagram and YouTube logo on phone

 Example: Hailey Bieber

-Influencer Haily Bieber has a huge following on Instagram of nearly 40 million, but her YouTube account is currently at 1.44 million subscribers.
+Influencer Hailey Bieber commands a huge following on Instagram with nearly 53.6 million followers, while her YouTube channel has grown to 2.37 million subscribers.

 Let's check out another Instagram format that you can use to boost your YouTube channel.